 Register of critical entities and top-level domain database

 For technology infrastructure sectors such as domain name registry providers and IT managed service providers, ENISA will collate registrations and maintain a European database of entities in these sectors.
-NIS2 will also require internet top-level domain name registrars to maintain a database enabling the holder of any individual domain name to be contacted.
+NIS2 also requires internet top-level domain name registrars to maintain a database enabling the holder of any individual domain name to be contacted.

 Which regulators will be competent and what enforcement powers will they have?